gianmarcoorosa/Ibex35/README.md

 # Ibex35 Analysis

 This repository contains the code for a project completed as part of the course **Statistical Methods for Finance** during my bachelor's degree.
 The task was to identify the best GARCH model based on information criteria and prediction capability for the Ibex 35 total return index.
+The pdf contains also some analysis related to other products.

 ## Project Overview